serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 `Typeable` and prove to the compiler that `a` is in fact, and `Int`.
-And once you prove that `a` is an `Int` GHC will happily call the `printMe` in the `Int` instance for you, of course at the cost of including `Typeable` constraint in the signature of `fn` function (and a small runtime cost because of the Typeable constraint to the function).
+And once you prove that `a` is an `Int` GHC will happily call the `printMe` in the `Int` instance for you, of course at the cost of including `Typeable` constraint in the signature of `fn` function (and a small runtime cost added to the function because of the Typeable constraint).

 ```
 fn :: forall a.
 Typeable a => a -> IO ()